mozilla/fxa/packages/fxa-auth-server/docs/api.md

 ### Response

+Successful requests will produce a "200 OK" response with empty JSON body:

 ```json
 {}
 ```

+Failing requests may be due to the following errors:

+* status code 400, errno 102:  attempt to access an account that does not exist
+* status code 400, errno 105:  request body was not valid json
+* status code 401, errno 108:  invalid or malformed request signature
+* status code 401, errno 109:  authentication token has expired
+* status code 411, errno 110:  content-length header was not provided
+* status code 413, errno 111:  request body too large

 ## POST /v1/auth/start

 Not HAWK authenticated.

 Begin the login process.
 This is the first of two calls used to prove knowledge of the user's password.
-The two calls are tied together with the single-use `srpToken`, which is returned from `/auth/start` and passed back to `/auth/finish`.
-This token is valid for a limited time (60 seconds), and is consumed by `/auth/finish` regardless of whether it succeeds or fails.
+The two calls are tied together with the single-use `srpToken`, which is returned from `/v1/auth/start` and passed back to `/v1/auth/finish`.
+This token is valid for a limited time (60 seconds), and is consumed by `/v1/auth/finish` regardless of whether it succeeds or fails.

 The `start` call returns the salts and stretching parameters stored for the account.
-It also returns the SRP "B" message, which the client uses to compute its "A" response (which is submitted in `/auth/finish`).
+It also returns the SRP "B" message, which the client uses to compute its "A" response (which is submitted in `/v1/auth/finish`).

 ___Parameters___